Demand Media vs. Wikimedia: the battle for the soul of the Internet

 Wikipedia and other free culture projects, sometimes pejoratively described as “crowdsourcing” projects, have been criticized for undermining the economic viability of traditional, professionally produced media.
 But what if the real choice for the future is not between the Wikimedia model and the traditional media model, but between the Wikimedia model and the Demand Media model?
 Media driven by love versus media driven by money.
 Editor-driven media where everyone is an editor versus demand-driven media where no one is an editor.
 Media built from soul versus media with no soul.

-12 Responses to “Demand Media vs. Wikimedia: the battle for the soul of the Internet”
+543 thoughts on “Demand Media vs. Wikimedia: the battle for the soul of the Internet”

 1. Thought provoking.
 I had heard of but never bothered to look at/into Demand Media.
 I’m not sure it has less “soul” than existing and previous millenium commercial media, which already had none.
 DM is just more efficient, making its soullessness less obscured.